-With the build complete, here’s the final reveal.
+With the build complete, here’s the final reveal, albeit with landscaping still to come.

 By Richard Keech